Sign in

 • Two caster.

 Wheelchair wheels are made up of a tire, rim (and hand rim on manual chairs), spokes (or mags), and a hub.
-The hub is the centre of the wheel, the spokes (or mags) connect the rim to the hub and the rim is where the tire is mounted.
+The hub is the center of the wheel, the spokes (or mags) connect the rim to the hub and the rim is where the tire is mounted.
 Hand rims are used for pushing the wheelchair.

 Spoke wheels look like bicycle wheels and are made of metal.
 They usually have more than thirty spokes.